acdh-oeaw/Teaching_CBS4DH/lectures/internet.md

 What is the difference between packet-switched and circuit-switched networks?
 - In circuit-switched networks, the resources needed along a path between the end systems are reserved for the duration of the communication session.
 Traditional telephone networks are examples of circuit-switched networks.
 - In packet-switched networks, these resources are not reserved; a session’s messages use the resources on demand.

-Robert E. Kahn, one of the inventors of the technolgy behind Internet, explains how computers are interconnected in a packet-switching network: https://youtu.be/fVhwOaCwkb0?t=174

 ## Protocols